 - The URI will be /ords/hr/rest_demo_in_out/DEMO

-That solution basically required ZERO code.
-We told ORDS to handle our package, and it does.
+This implementation of our API required ZERO additional code.
+We told ORDS to enable our package, and that’s it.
 We just have to send the POST REQUEST.
-But, if we don’t like how ORDS handles the scenario, there’s not much we can do about it.
+But, if we don’t like how ORDS handles the scenario (inputs, outputs, status codes, links…), there’s not much we can do about it.
 Unless…unless you want to roll your OWN RESTful Service.

 So let’s go do that now.